CiscoSE/stealthwatch-config-backup/README.md

 3. Create the virtual environment in a sub dir in the same directory
    - ``` python3 -m venv venv ```

-4. Start the virtual environment and install requirements.txt from the <swe_backup>
+4. Start the virtual environment and install requirements.txt
    - ``` source venv/bin/activate ```
    - ``` pip install -r requirements.txt ```